« return to top

 How do Picture Element's pigment prints differ from other companies?

-1.First, we start with our superior Cruse capture when applicable.
+1.First, we start with our superior capture when applicable.
 The capture itself can be the most important factor in providing a sharp accurate copy of your original!

 2. We don't skimp on material - Many print makers buy low cost, inferior material so they can sell their prints for less.
 They go for quantity over quality.
 We offer competitive pricing without skimping on materials.
 We use the best material and equipment we can find.
 We do lots of testing and research on a materials before using them in production.
 Paper feel and texture, ink saturation, color gamut, durability, and archival qualities are just some of the factors we look for when choosing our products.
 Our goal is to provide the finest quality, archival material for your work.
+We make our own custom ICC color profiles for all our papers.
+We push the ink limits of the paper and do extensive testing on a paper to find the ideal settings of our printer to utilize all a paper can provide before making our custom color profiles.
+Many printers just use the "canned" manufacturers profiles that we have found to be inferior.

-3. We have over 15 years of experience making fine art prints for all types of artists and photographers.
+3. We have over 30 years of experience making fine art prints for all types of artists and photographers.
 We are artists ourselves and know the subtleties of a fine art print.
 We also know our equipment and make our own custom color profiles for our monitors, scanners and printers.

 How do archival pigment prints compare with lightjet, chromira, or other digital photo output?